anskaffelser/eforms-sdk-nor/src/template/README.md

 The following folders contains modified content:

     * `codelists` - Translations are added to existing code list files
+    * `schematrons` - WORK IN PROGRESS
     * `translations` - Additional translation files are added

+The following folders contains new content:

+    * `xslt` - Stylesheet to modify Norwegian notices into notices accepted by TED

 The rest of the files in this package contains no modifications.